Managing anxiety whilst studying abroad

 - Video transcript

 When you're thrown into a new environment as a student, perhaps on a placement year, or if you're studying abroad, that can feel really overwhelming.
 As someone with an existing anxiety disorder ,I felt really quite vulnerable heading off for my year abroad in Germany and abandoning the support systems I generally relied on back home.
-I'd like to share my experience of feeling isolated and anxious in an unfamiliar country during the pandemic and tell you how I learned to get the most out of the opportunity of studying abroad.

 One of the main challenges I faced is moving to an unfamiliar country entirely on my own, and knowing no one in the city I was going to be living in.
 At university I had close friends whom I could rely on and who I feel comfortable sharing my anxieties with.
 I also know that my family is only ever a train ride away.
 When I moved to Germany, I didn't have these established relationships and it felt like a lot of emotional effort to start them when I knew I was only going to be in that place for a year or even less.